Getting Started with Modern Web Scraping: An Introduction

 }

-The output shows the LLM successfully extracted two financial data points from the articles.
+The output shows the LLM successfully extracted domain information from the page.

-The LLM not only identified the specific amounts but also provided relevant context and source article links for each figure.
+The LLM not only identified the domain but also provided relevant context and the associated documentation link.

 Schema-Based Data Extraction - Building Structured Models

-For this reason, Firecrawl allows you to pass a predefined schema to guide the LLM’s output when transforming the scraped content.
-To facilitate this feature, Firecrawl uses Pydantic models.
+For this reason, Firecrawl allows you to pass a predefined schema to guide the LLMโs output when transforming the scraped content.
+To do this, Firecrawl uses Pydantic models.

 from pydantic import BaseModel, Field